 IN-PERSON AND VIRTUAL, VIDEO CONFERENCING AND TELECONFERENCING

-In-person attendance was always preferential (see below regarding our exceptional bay-front facilities), but extenuating circumstances have altered in-person meetings for the foreseeable future.
-While our office intends to remain open and available (and has ample facilities for frequent hand washing), new orders and various comfort levels likely indicate we will be online, virtual, over video conference for the foreseeable future.
+In-person attendance was always preferential, but extenuating circumstances have altered in-person meetings for the foreseeable future.
+While our office is open, various comfort levels and convenience indicate we will be online, virtual, over video conference for the foreseeable future.

 Each party will be provided their own secure video (and/or dial-in) conference with the mediator, one-on-one.

-We use Google Meet.
-Google Meet is easy and works with any browser, no account or software required (optional mobile device apps to download).
+We use Zoom.
+Zoom is easy.
 You will be provided an email with a secure link to your conference.
 Parties and their counsel can appear from the same, or multiple locations.
 There is no limit on the number of locations and connections.

-– Three or more parties requires a four hour mediation to allow sufficient time at $1,200 total.
+– Three or more parties (i.e. a buyer and a seller and the seller’s broker) requires a four hour mediation to allow sufficient time to converse with all parties, $1,200 total.

 – Additional time (beyond the initial three or four hour allotment) is billed at $325 per hour in the same pro rata share as the initial fee, unless otherwise agreed by the parties.